glennblock/splunk-add-on-for-socketio/README.md

-# Socket.IO app for Splunk
+# Socket.IO App for Splunk

 ## Overview
 This app provides provides a Socket.IO input which hosts a [Socket.IO](http://socket.io) server that can receive large volumes of events realtime which will be fed into Splunk.